Resources

 Take a look at our Cloud Account Setup page to review the steps for connecting your cloud account(s).

-The "Resource" option on main navigation in InsightCloudSec expands to display access to:
+Clicking the Resource option on main navigation in InsightCloudSec expands to display the following features:

 InsightCloudSec includes 6 categories of resources: Compute, Containers, Storage, Network, Identity & Management, and Machine Learning & AI.

-• To remove specific clouds from the scope, select the "X" next to the cloud name beside "Scopes" (upper left-hand side of window).
+To remove specific clouds from the scope, select the X next to the cloud name beside Scopes.

 All resources matching your scopes and selected Query Filters will be displayed as a list beneath the resource categories.
 This list will show different resource characteristics, depending on the resource type selected.